cbmckni/icn-primer/README.md

-# ICN Primer
+# PVC Data Loader

 This is a tool for creating a scalable array of PVCs and populating them with data from a variety of sources(any container that can pull data).

-ICN-Primer is designed to be used to prepare ICN VMs for publishing massive datasets on a Kubernetes cluster.
+PVC Data Loader is designed to be used to prepare ICN VMs for publishing massive datasets on a Kubernetes cluster.
 A scalable number of primer pods of any image will deploy to load data to newly created PVCs.
 Primer pods are 1:1 with PVCs created.

 ## Configuration